thenishantsapkota/LSPP-Git-Assignment/story.md

 Bob quickly got to work and wrote a program that would allow the robot to type out code for him.
 He sat back and watched as the robot's tiny arms moved across the keyboard, typing out lines of code faster than he ever could.

 Feeling embarrassed, Bob had to spend the next several hours fixing all of the mistakes that the robot had made.
 From that day on, he never let his colleagues forget that even the most perfect programmer could still make mistakes - especially when they involved toy robots.

+The incident with the robot taught Bob a valuable lesson about the importance of taking breaks and double-checking his work.
+He realized that sometimes, even the best programmers need to step away from their work to avoid burnout and ensure that their code is accurate.